Go to AAD Home

 3. Check your skin for skin cancer.
 Skin self-exams can help you find skin cancer early when it's highly treatable.
 If you notice a spot that differs from the others, or one that changes, itches, or bleeds, make an appointment to see a dermatologist.

-4. Woman applying self-tanner in shower
+4. Woman applying self-tanner to her skin

 Use a self-tanner if you like looking tanned.
 Anytime you tan indoors or outside, you prematurely age your skin.
 You also increase your risk of getting skin cancer.
 A self-tanner can give you the look you want without the risks.
 To keep your skin healthy, you want to protect it from the sun even when using a self-tanner.